-"To be here and to help children is a great success after we have lost everything" - Over 60 classrooms open their doors for Rohingya refugee children
+"To be here and to help children is a great success after we have lost everything" - Over 50 Learning Centres open their doors for Rohingya refugee children

 Watch this space for more news from the Centres.
 New classrooms are being built every day and we are progressing well in our aim to provide education for 7,500 children in the camp.